ramyyabouseif-source/aperae-beta/README.md

 ## 📄 License

+**PROPRIETARY SOFTWARE - ALL RIGHTS RESERVED**

+Copyright (c) 2025 Aperae.
+All Rights Reserved.

+This software and associated documentation files are proprietary and confidential information of Aperae.
+Unauthorized copying, distribution, modification, or use of this software, via any medium, is strictly prohibited without the express written permission of Aperae.

+For licensing inquiries, please contact: legal@aperae.com

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for full terms and conditions.

 ## 🙏 Acknowledgments